sourav-sdet/agentopia/README.md

 5. Assign key to the project
 6. Connect to a billing account

-Each example folder contains a `.env.example` file.
+Each example folder contains a `.env` file.
 For each project you want to run:

 1. Navigate to the example folder
-2. Rename `.env.example` to `.env`
-3. Open the `.env` file and replace the placeholder with your API key:
+2. Open the `.env` file and replace the placeholder with your API key:
    ```
    GOOGLE_API_KEY=your_api_key_here
    ```